 I don’t need to go into too much detail about this one I think.
 The art direction is pretty much the impressive thing in the Avatar series.
 The landscapes and creatures still clearly have a lot of effort put in and it pays off.
 I was able to sit through all 3.5hrs of this simply because it’s at least different from all the other CGI films in it’s setting.
 It’s at least an actually different world.

-Other than that, the characters/story/dialogue etc. is all forgettable.
+Other than that, the characters/story/dialogue etc. are all forgettable.
 I still don’t know any character names aside for Jake Sully - family leader extraordinaire.

 Now for the James Cameron social experiment to lay dormant until another sequel in 7 years or whatever.
 Moving on with my life now.